Select Case Statement in Excel Vba

 In this code we are simply changing the value in cell B if there is a certain value in cell A. If the user entered 100 in cell A1 than the value in cell B1 will be 50.
 If the user changes the value in cell A1 to 150, then the value in cell B1 would be 40.

-See also Open and Close Workbook in Excel Vba
+See also If Then Statement in Excel Vba

 “Case Else” means that if none of the above conditions are true (meaning if the values in cell A1 aren’t 100, 150) then the value in cell B1 would be 0.
 End Select is used to end the SELECT CASE statement.